What Is Hepatitis B?

 - Having diabetes if you are younger than 60 years old

-- Having a job where you might be exposed to HBV-infected blood or body fluids
+- Having a job where you might be exposed to hepatitis-infected blood or body fluids

-- Living with or working with people who have chronic HBV infection
+- Living with someone who has chronic hepatitis B infection

-- Traveling to areas where there is a high rate of HBV infection
+- Traveling to areas where there is a high rate of hepatitis B infection

 What Are the Risks Associated With the Hepatitis B Vaccine?

 All vaccines have some risk.
 A severe allergic reaction is the most common risk.